-We are also eligible to receive commercial milestone payments of up to \$125 million payable for such licensed product.
+We are also eligible to receive commercial milestone payments of up to \$125.0 million payable for such licensed product.
 We are also eligible to receive royalties at ascending low double digit to mid-teen percentage rates, depending on the level of net sales Merck achieves worldwide for each licensed compound.

 If Merck does not exercise its license option to a compound and we commercialize that compound or its related molecules, we will owe Merck royalties at low single digit rates.
-If Merck exercises its license option but then terminates its license to a program, and we take compounds in that program forward, we also owe Merck royalties on sales of those compounds, at low single digit rates.
+If Merck exercises its license option but then terminates its license to a program, such as the GDF15 receptor agonist program, and we take compounds in that program forward, we also owe Merck royalties on sales of those compounds, at low single digit rates.